Client-side timestamps in Amazon Keyspaces

 When you delete data, the rows are marked for deletion with a tombstone.
 Amazon Keyspaces removes tombstoned data automatically (typically within 10 days) without impacting your application performance or availability.
 Tombstoned data isn't available for data manipulation language (DML) statements.
 As you continue to perform reads and writes on rows that contain tombstoned data, the tombstoned data continues to count towards storage, read capacity units (RCUs), and write capacity units (WCUs) until it's deleted from storage.

 Amazon Keyspaces doesn't charge extra to turn on client-side timestamps.
 However, with client-side timestamps you store and write additional data for each value in your row.
-This can lead to additional storage usage and in some cases additional throughput usage.
-For more information about Amazon Keyspaces pricing, see Amazon Keyspaces (for Apache Cassandra) pricing.

 When client-side timestamps are turned on in Amazon Keyspaces, every column of every row stores a timestamp.
 These timestamps take up approximately 20–40 bytes (depending on your data), and contribute to the storage and throughput cost for the row.
 These metadata bytes also count towards your 1-MB row size quota.
 To determine the overall increase in storage space (to ensure that the row size stays under 1 MB), consider the number of columns in your table and the number of collection elements in each row.
 For example, if a table has 20 columns, with each column storing 40 bytes of data, the size of the row increases from 800 bytes to 1200 bytes.
-For more information on how to estimate the size of a row, see Calculating row size in Amazon Keyspaces.
+For more information on how to estimate the size of a row, see Estimate row size in Amazon Keyspaces.
 In addition to the extra 400 bytes for storage, in this example, the number of write capacity units (WCUs) consumed per write increases from 1 WCU to 2 WCUs.
-For more information on how to calculate read and write capacity, see Read/write capacity modes in Amazon Keyspaces.
+For more information on how to calculate read and write capacity, see Configure read/write capacity modes in Amazon Keyspaces.

 After client-side timestamps have been turned on for a table, you can't turn it off.